Type of cerebral palsy in which the individual exhibits hypertonia, causing stiff and jerky movements

 Physical therapy interventions and osteogenesis imperfecta

-Education is performed with parents on swaddling techniques, positioning, handling, and fall prevention techniques as progression through developmental milestones.
+Education is provided to parents on swaddling techniques, positioning, handling, and fall prevention techniques as progression through developmental milestones.